How It Works

 ```

-The AI's reasoning budget is spent on interpretation — building the section plan, writing design-intent notes, and detecting anomalies — rather than data gathering.
-Deterministic scripts (\~60% of the pipeline) handle extraction, cross-variant comparison, table rendering, and native Figma measurements.
+The structure section of the `.md` already carries the dimensions, token references, sub-component walks, and cross-variant deltas (measured deterministically during the `create-component-md` run).
+The skill's reasoning budget is spent on interpretation — building the section plan, writing design-intent notes, and detecting anomalies — rather than data gathering.
 Values are reported as token references when bound to a variable (e.g., `sizing-button-lg (56)`) or as plain numbers when hardcoded.

 </Tab>